Nieblist/visualx-renderer3d/README.md

-Simple CPU 3D renderer using the painter's algorithm.
+Simple CPU 3D renderer using only Java Graphics2D and the painter's algorithm.